King Charles Has Strict Rules When He Bathes That His Staffers Must Follow

 Why staffers used to call him the ‘Pampered Prince’

-Former royal butler Paul Burrell claimed that the heir apparent is so meticulous about things and everything has to be done for him and carried out in a specific manner.
+Former royal butler Paul Burrell claimed that the future king was so meticulous about things and everything had to be done for him and carried out in a specific manner.

 “He has grown up in such a privileged lifestyle that he doesn’t have the mechanics to choose for himself anymore,” Burrell said in the Amazon documentary Serving the Royals: Inside the Firm.
 “Absolutely everything is done for him.”